Birth of Jesus Series

 Who was Jesus before the Bible became silent about Him?

 Joseph, Mary, Jesus, and other family members and relatives were on a pilgrimage to Jerusalem for a family tradition.
-Everybody was happy about the trip and while on their way back home Mary noticed that Jesus was not with them.
-They went back to look for him, and after three days, they found Jesus lingering in the temple in discussions with the elders of the temple who were very amazed at Jesus’ knowledge at a very young age.
-When Jesus was asked by Mary where he was, he answered “in my Father’s house.”
-This was the first time Jesus uttered the words “in my Father’s house.”
+Everybody was happy about the trip, and on their way home, Mary noticed that Jesus was not with them.
+They went back to look for him, and after three days, they found Jesus lingering in the temple in discussions with the temple elders, who were amazed at Jesus’ knowledge at a very young age.
+When Jesus was asked by Mary where he was, he answered, “in my Father’s house.”
+This was the first time Jesus uttered: “in my Father’s house.”

-Jesus was the eldest son of Mary, married to Joseph a carpenter by profession.
+Jesus was the eldest son of Mary, married to Joseph, a carpenter by profession.
 At 12 years of age, Jesus had shown interest in the Father, the LORD in heaven.
-Jesus was first mentioned in the Bible though not clearly described in the story when the kings from various kingdoms (known to us as the “Three Kings”) visited Jesus in Bethlehem and brought gifts to present to the newborn baby.
-In the Bible, it says the three kings saw a woman and a child and not a newborn baby.
-It was presumed that it took a long time for the 3 kings to reach Bethlehem given the time of their travel and time spent at King Herod’s kingdom and therefore did not witness the newborn baby.
+Jesus was first mentioned in the Bible, though not clearly described in the story when the kings from various kingdoms (known to us as the “Three Kings”) visited Jesus in Bethlehem and brought gifts to present to the newborn baby.
+The Bible says the three kings saw a woman and a child, not a newborn baby.
+It was presumed that it took a long time for the three kings to reach Bethlehem, given their travel and time spent in King Herod’s kingdom, and therefore did not witness the newborn baby.
 This is another story.

 When we trace back the genealogy of Jesus through Matthews’ knowledge back to Abraham, Jesus was the son of Abraham, while in Luke’s, he traced the genealogy of Jesus back to Adam.
-Both gospels show Jesus being human, and going farther, Jesus was also the son of God in the lineage of Adam who is referred to as the Son of God.
-In other words, Jesus was the son of Abraham and of David, while He is also God for being the son of Adam.
-Jesus then is fully human and fully divine; from being Chosen to be the Divine Son of God.
+Both gospels show Jesus being human, and going further, Jesus was also the son of God in the lineage of Adam, who is referred to the Son of God.
+In other words, Jesus was the son of Abraham and David, while He is also God for being the son of Adam.
+Jesus then is fully human and fully divine, from being Chosen to be the Divine Son of God.

 Jesus Christ was both the son of Adam and the Son of God, the Mediator between God and the sons of Adam, as all flesh descended from Adam.
-The potential to be a god cannot be denied by those who seek the truth.
+Those who seek the truth cannot deny the potential to be a god.
 We may notice that we are not leveled to where God is.
-He is our God and we can claim our position as gods, but not in His same being if we must understand.
+He is our God, and we can claim our position as gods, but not in His same being if we must understand.
 We can neither reject nor ignore this knowledge; it is up to our understanding and position.